 Fentanyl buccal or sublingual products are used in the mouth but not swallowed whole.
 Fentanyl buccal is placed inside the mouth between the cheek and gum.
 Fentanyl sublingual is placed under the tongue.

-Fentanyl buccal/sublingual is used to treat "breakthrough" cancer pain that is not controlled by other medicines. fentanyl is not for treating pain that is not cancer-related.
+Fentanyl buccal/sublingual is an opioid pain medicine used to treat "breakthrough" cancer pain that is not controlled by other medicines. fentanyl is not for treating pain that is not cancer-related.

 Fentanyl buccal/sublingual may also be used for purposes not listed in this medication guide.

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.

 Do not use this medicine unless you are already using an around-the-clock opioid medicine and are tolerant to it.